grezniczek/emm_tools/tests/EMDToolsManualTest.md

    - Only the _External Module Developer Tools_ entry is shown (or any other module matching the search text).
    - Above the _Modules Currently Available on this System_ list there is a button labeled _Return to project X_ (where X is the project id of the test project).
 1. Return to the test project by clicking the _Return to project_ button.
-1. If the _MySQL Simple Admin_ module is enabled, click on the _Query in MySQL Simple Admin_ link of the _External Module Developer Tools_ entry and verify the following:
+1. Click on the _Query in Database Query Tool_ link of the _External Module Developer Tools_ entry and verify the following:
-   - You have been taken to the _MySQL Simple Admin_ plugin page.
+   - You have been taken to the _Database Query Tool_ page.
    - A query matching the following has been executed:
      `select * from redcap_external_module_settings where external_module_id = ? and project_id = ?`
 1. Access the test project using the non-super user account with project design rights.
 1. Click the _External Modules_ link in the main menu and verify the following:
    - The _External Module Developer Tools_ external module is **not** showing in the list.
-   - The button or links to the Control Center pages or the _MySQL Simple Admin_ plugin are not shown.
+   - The button or links to the Control Center pages or the _Database Query Tool_ are not shown.

 Done.